miked-999/prompt_eng/README.md

 Run Frontend
 ------------
-Open `frontend/index.html` in a browser.
-The page calls the API at `http://localhost:8000`.
+Option A (quick): open `frontend/index.html` directly in a browser.

+Option B (recommended for SSO cookies): run a tiny static server on port 5173 and browse to it.

+  python scripts/serve_frontend.py --port 5173

+Ensure the backend CORS `allowed_origins` includes `http://localhost:5173` if auth is enabled.

 API Endpoints
 -------------